mariawood98/hackherthon/README.md

 This script opens in your browser and provides a front end solution to this app as a demo of what it will look like when we combine functionality with the kivy file.
 The webpage-setting.html is the second screen where you can input settings for the app.

 ## new_code
-A version of the kivy button which takes user input within the widget, rather than the interface. this is still in development, so does not have full functionality.
+A version of the kivy button which takes user input within the widget, rather than the interface.
+This is still in development, so does not have full functionality.

 ## requirements.txt
 A list of packages required to run the code